 From time to time, teams need to merge changes to their projects to stay current with release team practices.
 The release team relies on liaisons to help make and review such changes quickly to avoid blocking future releases.
 For example, keeping the requirements lists up to date, adding tools, and updating packaging files.

-Submit miletone and release tag requests.
+Submit or validate release requests.
 If the request is not submitted by the liaison or PTL, one of them must indicate their approval.

-Coordinate feature freeze exceptions (FFEs) at the end of a release, and track blocking bug fixes and feature work that must be completed before a release.
+Coordinate feature freeze exceptions (FFEs) at the end of a release cycle (for cycle-with-milestones deliverables), and track blocking bug fixes and feature work that must be completed before a release.

 The period between feature freeze and release should be used to stabilize new features and fix bugs.
 However, for every release there are a few “must have” features that do not quite make the deadline for a variety of reasons.
 It is up to the project team to decide which features they will allow after the deadline, and which will be delayed until the next release.
 The liaison is responsible for tracking any open exceptions to the feature freeze, and helping the project team to focus their energy on completing the work in a timely fashion.